 - Last but not least: the best thing about match fishing is that you never stop learning.
 Do chat and compare notes with others, while reading all that you can.
 Sources like Angling Times and Match Fishing Magazine are excellent, not only for match results but for tips and advice from the best, such as Dave Harrell, Steve Ringer and Bob Nudd.

 For more features, photography and a range of books and gifts, check out Dom Garnett’s new website at www.dgfishing.co.uk.
 For match reports and results, head to simplematchfishing.co.uk.
-And if you’ve got any good match tips or stories to share, let us know on our Facebook page.
+And if you’ve got any good match tips or stories to share, let us know over on our Facebook page.